Kaiepi/ra-annotations/README.md

         # an annotation.
 Such allocating in ANN is thread-safe.
         my @SYMBOLS := $?CLASS annotate @LOOKUP;

-        # The bare slots can be fetched by ANN's list method given thse
+        # The bare slots can be fetched by ANN's list method given these
         # symbols.
 Because these carry containers regardless of whether or not
         # a value is being stored, this can always be assigned to dynamically.
         method alphabet(::?CLASS: --> List:D) is raw { ANN[$?CLASS].list: :of(@SYMBOLS) }